alanrogers/legofit/src/README.md

        1     755228  t  g 0.000000000000000000
        1     765437  g  a 0.000000000000000000

+Columns are separated by one or more whitespace characters (tabs and spaces).
 The first line (beginning with "#") is an optional comment, which is used here to label the columns.
 The columns are as follows:

 1. Character strings that label chromosomes or scaffolds.
 2. Position of the SNP on the chromosome or scaffold, measured in base